 - Freelancers also have to face clients who have a habit of calling you whenever they wish to demand updates or make corrections.
 Make sure that you make boundaries early on.
 Set up parameters of communications.
 If they call at inappropriate hours then don’t pick up then instead send them a courteous email later on.

 - Getting bad reviews is normal.
 You cannot expect everyone to love your work.
 They may give you a not-so-good rating on the online platform.
-Try and ask them for feedback and how you can make yourself better.
+Try and ask for feedback and how you can make yourself better.
 Learn from every client.

 Benefits Of Freelancing In India

-The big advantage of freelancing is that you can set your working hours.
+The big advantage of freelancing is that you can set your work hours.
 No one is there to decide how much you have to work.
 You can enjoy freedom while working as a freelancer.

 Set Your Working Hours

-As a freelancer, you get the opportunity to work whenever you want because it's up to you how much or little you want to work.
-In a full-time job, there is always someone to tell you or decide your working hours.
+As a freelancer, you get the opportunity to work whenever you want because it's up to you how much or how little you want to work.
+In a full-time job, there is always someone to tell you or decide your working hours for you.
 No matter how much or little you work if you can give the best quality service you will become a successful freelancer.
 While working as a freelancer you can enjoy your day if you are a night person or you like to work at night.
 Freedom is priceless.

 Choose Your Clients

 You can choose the person with and for whom you want to work.
-While working as a freelancer you get the benefit of working with like-minded people and also you can choose the projects on which you want to work or you are passionate.
+While working as a freelancer you get the benefit of working with like-minded people and also you can choose the projects on which you want to work or you are passionate about.
 In a full-time job, it is next to impossible if you want to change your role.
 But in freelancing, you have the freedom to do what you love to do.

 Travel While Working

 As a freelancer, you get the opportunity to travel the world while working.
-Many people are becoming freelancer to enjoy their life and travel to different countries.
+Many people are becoming a freelancer to enjoy their life and travel to different countries.
 The term people use is "Digital Nomad", that is someone who travels to various countries and along with that also earns decent money for their living.
 Being a freelancer means that you can decide the place when and where you want to work.

-Less Long Commute
+No Long Commute

 This is also a big advantage of freelancing that you can avoid the long commute.
 This is essential for time management, you can save a lot of time while working as a freelancer.
 Freelancers work remotely and there is no requirement to commute because your clients may be staying in other countries.
 If you want to work from home and save your time than freelancing is the best option for you.